sara-star-quant/presence/README.md

 [![Stdlib only](https://img.shields.io/badge/runtime-stdlib--only-success)](pyproject.toml)
 [![Local only](https://img.shields.io/badge/state-local--only-success)](docs/security.md)

+> **New in [v0.7.0](https://github.com/sara-star-quant/presence/releases/tag/v0.7.0):** relicensed from MIT to Apache-2.0 (still permissive, now with an explicit patent grant).
+No runtime change.

 **Every Claude Code session starts cold. presence makes the next one start where the last one left off.**

 A Claude Code plugin with read-only projections (MCP server, AGENTS.md adapter) so MCP-aware clients (Cursor, Claude Desktop, Continue) and AGENTS.md-aware tools (Codex, Gemini CLI, Windsurf, GitHub Copilot) can also read its accumulated context.
 Turns every session into part of a continuum.